 I have never felt more uncertain in my life, at least not that I can remember.
 Big questions loom about the direction of the United States.
-Smaller questions loom for me such as where am I living, am I ready to change my hometown of 25 years.
-Is it time to move on?
-What if?
-How do I?
+Smaller questions loom for me such as to whether or not I should move from hometown of 25 years.

 The questions come easily.
 The answers do not.